sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 26-06-2018

+- https://docs.scala-lang.org/overviews/compiler-options/index.html New page: Scala Compiler Options, so many options we never use

 # 25-06-2018

 - https://prospect.io/blog/cold-email-illegal/ Cold email and laws: where it is okay, where it is not